over2sd/gui-with-gio-corrections/egg_timer/09_egg_as_egg.md

 ## Goals

-The intent of this section is to draw an actual egg.
+The intent of this section is to draw an actual egg and change its color as the progress bar fills.

 ![An actual egg](09_egg_as_egg.gif)